luthramanisha/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I'm currently working as a postdoctoral researcher at the [Systems Group](https://www.informatik.tu-darmstadt.de/systems/systems_tuda/index.en.jsp) of TU Darmstadt.
+I am currently working as a postdoctoral researcher at the [Systems Group](https://www.informatik.tu-darmstadt.de/systems/systems_tuda/index.en.jsp) of TU Darmstadt.
 Furthermore, I started recently a new position as senior researcher at the [SAIDE Lab ](https://www.dfki.de/web/forschung/forschungsbereiche/systemische-ki-fuer-entscheidungsunterstuetzung) of German Research Centre for Artificial Intelligence (DFKI) led by [Prof. Carsten Binnig](https://www.informatik.tu-darmstadt.de/systems/systems_tuda/group/team_detail_18624.en.jsp).

 In 2021, I completed my doctoral degree (officially, Dr.-Ing. or Doctor of Engineering) from [TU Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) with a thesis on [Network-centric Complex Event Processing](https://tuprints.ulb.tu-darmstadt.de/19285/) that was graded with summa cum laude.
 My thesis received the German national award for the [_Best Ph.D. thesis in the field of distributed systems_](https://www.informatik.tu-darmstadt.de/fb20/ueber_uns_details_271936.en.jsp) by the [special interest group on Communication and Distributed Systems (KuVS)](https://www.kuvs.de/awards/).

-Currently in my research, I broadly focus on the intersection of systems and machine learning while at the same time leveraging modern hardware and networks to their best.
+Currently in my research, I broadly focus on the intersection of systems and machine learning while at the same time leveraging modern hardware and networks at their best.